craigsilver1337-ship-it/ZKavangard/WINNING_STRATEGY.md

 ## 🎤 ELEVATOR PITCH (30 seconds)

-> "Chronos Vanguard is an AI-powered risk management platform for Real-World Assets on Cronos zkEVM.
+> "ZkVanguard is an AI-powered risk management platform for Real-World Assets on Cronos zkEVM.
 Our system uses 5 specialized AI agents—Risk, Hedging, Settlement, Reporting, and Lead—to autonomously monitor portfolios, generate hedging strategies, and execute gasless settlements via x402.
 We're the only project combining multi-agent AI, ZK-STARK privacy proofs, and x402 gasless transactions in a production-ready system with 100% test coverage.
 While competitors demo single features, we deliver the complete workflow."

 ---